igorbmeirelles/losung_express/docs/01-user.md

 #### Unit Tests

 * [ ] Should invalidate token or session according to strategy
+* [ ] Should remove session cache entry so that refresh attempts fail

 #### Integration Tests

 * [ ] Should return HTTP 204 on logout
+* [ ] Should prevent subsequent `/login/refresh` or authenticated requests using the old session tokens

 ---